FirelightWP/easy-fancybox/readme.txt

 1. Make sure that thumbnail images are linked *directly* to their larger counterpart, not to a dynamic WordPress page that includes the larger image.
 This means when you insert an image in your posts or pages, you need to select `File URL` at the **Link** option instead of `Page URL`.
 You'll have to manually edit your old posts if you have always inserted images with `Page URL` before, FancyBox cannot do this for you.
 1. Make sure you have all the needed media and their *Auto-detect* options activated on your **Settings > Media** admin page.
 If you are using images in other formats that JPG, GIF or PNG, you need to add the extensions to the Auto-detect field for Images.
 Please note: The image file names must actaully *end* with that extension!
 This means that if you have an image file that (for example) has *no* extension (does not end with .jpg or any other) even if is in JPEG compressed format, the FancyBox will not be able to detect is as an image.
 You will need to manually give those links the class `fancybox` to trigger FancyBox.

-Next, proceed with these general trouble shooting steps:
+= General trouble shooting steps =

 1. Switch off all other plugins and switch your sites appearance to the default Twenty Eleven theme.
 FancyBox should work now.
 If so, continue with the next step.
 If not, re-install the plugin and verify the basic steps above.
 Then open any page on your site and view the source code by right-clicking on an empty section and selecting 'View source...' (or similar).
 Find in the `<head>` section a referenced stylesheet `easy-fancybox.css.php?ver=x.x.x` and copy the full URL.
 Paste that URL in the address bar of a new browser tab to open the stylesheet directly.
 It should open without any errors and show a lot of stylesheet rules on a single line.
 If not, there is some incompatibility with your servers PHP setup.
 Please ask on the [Easy FancyBox WordPress forum](http://wordpress.org/tags/easy-fancybox) or go to the [development site](http://4visions.nl/en/wordpress-plugins/easy-fancybox/).
 1. Switch back to your original theme and check if FancyBox is still working.
 If so, continue with the next step.
 If not, See the Theme Incompatibility checks below.